hkparker/TLB/README.md

 Concepts
 --------

-TLJ is used to write networked application in Go by expressing the applications behavior in terms of what to do with structs recieved on various sockets.
+TLJ is used to write networked application in Go by expressing the application's behavior in terms of what to do with structs recieved on various sockets.

-Here's a rough idea how how TLJ came about:
+Here's a rough idea of how TLJ came about:

 * maybe "*sockets that have a remote certificate I trust are 'trusted' sockets*"
 * or "*sockets that send an `Authentication{}` struct with a valid password are 'trusted' sockets*"
-* and "*when 'trusted' sockets send a `Message{}`, save it in the data base*"
+* and "*when 'trusted' sockets send a `Message{}`, save it in the database*"
-* but also "*when 'trusted' sockets send a `Message{}`, print it*"
+* and also "*when 'trusted' sockets send a `Message{}`, print it*"
-* how could this be expressed easily and sent efficiently?
+* how could this be expressed easily?

 Most generally, when *tag* receives *type*, do *func*.
 If there are many funcs with the same criteria, run them all in parallel as goroutines.
 This library is meant to be used on a variety of networks, from traditional TLS sockets on the internet to anonymity networks such as I2P.

 Usage
 -----